zalando/skipper/docs/tutorials/basics.md

 A routing table consists of a number of routes.
 A route has a list of predicates and filters.
-Predicates match an incoming request to a specific, best matching, Route.
+Predicates match an incoming request to a specific, best matching, route.
 Each route has a set of filters.

 ![picture of a Predicate](../img/skipper-predicate.svg)